 Notes: IHS denotes inverse hyperbolic sine transformation has been applied.
 All variables except hotspot indicators are standardized to have mean 0 and standard deviation 1.
 Main controls include longitude, latitude, land size, elevation, temperature, precipitation, ruggedness, and distance to coast.
+In all Full columns we additionally account for an archaeological source fixed effect.
 Spatially autocorrelated disturbances considered within 500kms. denotes statistical significance at the 1% level, at the 5% level, and at the 10% level, all for two-sided hypothesis tests.